sebhildebrandt/systeminformation/README.md

 I am currently working on the next major release, version 4.0.
 What you will see is

 - new systeminformation website with better documentation and examples
-- added typescript information
+- added typescript definitions
+- added JsDoc
 - automated tests - travis-ci integration
 - reworked network section: this will now return more information and allows to get networkStats for more than one interface at once.
+- dockerContainerStats for all containers at once
+- fsstats per disk (and all at once)
-- better Raspberry detection
+- better Raspberry-PI detection
 - lot of minor improvements

 But be aware: you will see some minor breaking changes.
 I expect to finalize the new version by end of January 2019.